 Find solutions and stop hiding behind convenient labels

 It’s not possible to keep on just calling atrocities evil and ignoring the underlying problems.
-The West has hidden behind the label evil for ten years and it’s time to move on.
+The West has hidden behind the label evil for a long time and it’s time to move on.
 If not, it’s just a question of how long it will take before more evil is committed by another European fanatic or Islamic fundamentalist.
 It will benefit both Europeans and immigrants to make multiculturalism the wonderful society it can be instead of letting resentment grow on both sides.